malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness.md

 The third observation is additionally a specific form of Iteration 3, whereby the individual produces an inference based on the prior specialisation of Iteration 2, and produces an inference as a statement of fact about their own mind-schema.
 In this observation, the resultant inference is in relation to some _a priori_ conception about consciousness in general.

 The concept of the visceral loop may appear simple, but it has important implications for understanding consciousness.
-By way of example of its descriptive power, two theorems of consciousness are offered in the text that follows.
+By way of example of its descriptive power, a theorem of consciousness is offered in the text that follows.

 Let's first establish a baseline.
 The author is unable to think of any rationale way in which I may consciously experience something and yet be unable to subsequently knowingly think about that experience.
 Thus, it would seem that being able to knowingly think about our conscious experiences is a fundamental component of consciousness.
 The following claims are derived from this statement, without further proof: